ekernf01/ekernf01.github.io/_posts/2022-08-14-DE_newcomers.md

 - CRISPR perturbations hard to measure?
 Try [conditional randomization](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-021-02545-2).
 - Double-dipping with differential expression on a pseudotime axis?
 Try [Poisson splitting](https://arxiv.org/abs/2207.00554).

+### Coda

+Hopefully this is a useful bird's-eye view of differential abundance, slanted towards RNA and DNA.
+It starts out looking like a typical "t-test" type of situation, but as you look closer, it has more and more quirks:

+- highly variable rate of detection
+- low sample sizes
+- skewed count distributions
+- pseudoreplication
+- highly multivariate

+The basic thrust of this field has been to use the last point ("highly multivariate") to fight the first two ("low sample sizes", "highly variable rate of detection").

+This parallels a broader truism in genomics.

+1. Measurements of individual genes or loci are terribly underpowered, but
+2. averaging info over the whole genome is useful, and
+3. winning strategies often share info genome-wide while squeezing out limited insight on individual genes.

+This will not be true forever.
+As seen with MERFISH, UKBB, and whatever Nikolai Slavov is about to do, new tech and/or brute force scale-ups can enable high-powered conclusions about individual genes.
+As that happens, we'll be able to use more and more detailed mechanistic models.
+We may never have the luxury of turning our focus entirely away from technical matters such as measurement error and normalization.
+But, I hope that we will spend equal or more time on large-scale integrative modeling of genomes in action, and this will VASTLY increase our ability to understand and engineer cells.